CamilingJS/TechSphere_Ecommerce/README.md

         <li>Gather and display authentic customer reviews and testimonials to enhance transparency and build trust.</li>
         <li>Encourage exchanges instead of refunds by making the exchange process seamless and offering personalized product recommendations when returns are initiated.</li>
         <h3>Regions</h3>
+        <li>Streamline high-performing products, such as the 27-inch 4K Gaming Monitor and Apple AirPods Headphones, as individual product demand remains consistent across regions.</li>
+        <li>Maximize market share in North America, as this region dominates sales across all TechSphere products.</li>
+        <li>Diversify the portfolio in the Latin American region by expanding localized product offerings, sales channels, and market reach to increase sales revenue and purchase orders.</li>
       </ul>
     </td>
   </tr>